-Funds research on programs, policies, or practices that reduce inequality in academic, social, behavioral, or economic outcomes for U.S. youth ages 5–25, with a focus on actionable, policy-relevant solutions.
+Funds research on programs, policies, or practices that reduce academic, social, behavioral, or economic inequality for U.S. youth ages 5–25, emphasizing systemic and structural solutions.

 Funder: William T. Grant Foundation

-Summary: Supports research on programs, policies, or practices that reduce inequality in academic, social, behavioral, or economic outcomes for U.S. youth ages 5–25, focusing on actionable solutions.
+Summary: Supports research that builds, tests, or deepens understanding of programs, policies, or practices aimed at reducing academic, social, behavioral, or economic inequality for U.S. youth ages 5–25.

 Key Information: Applicants may submit only one application per cycle as Principal Investigator.